Child sex ring

-A child sex ring is a group of adults who are simultaneously involved sexually with multiple minors during the same general time frame.
-The dynamics of these rings differ from those of more common one-on-one intrafamilial cases in that they are more organized and ran over a long period of time.
+A child sex ring, also referred to as a pedophile ring, pedophile network, pedophile cell, paedophile gang, grooming gang (in British English), and child abuse ring, is a group of adults who are simultaneously involved sexually with multiple minors during the same general time frame.
+The dynamics of these rings differ from those of more common one-on-one intrafamilial cases in that they are more organized and run over a long period of time.
 Commercialization and group sex are not necessarily present.

-Synonyms

-They are also referred to as pedophile rings, pedophile networks, pedophile cells, paedophile gangs, grooming gangs (in British English) and child abuse rings.

 Prevalence

 In 1989, a study indicated 31 child sex rings identified by police within a geographically separated population of 710,000 during two years in UK.
 In the two years, they accounted for 4.6% of all reported child sexual abuse.
 Forty-seven male offenders aged 16 to 82 years and 334 victims aged 4 to 15 were involved.
 The offenders usually operated in pairs or alone.
 Three of the rings were becoming semicommercial.
 Some children acted as victim recruiters for the offenders in 22 rings.
 The recruiters usually receive the money.
 The reported abuse included masturbation and fondling in 30 rings, oral, anal, or vaginal intercourse in 21 rings, as well as production of child pornography in 2 rings.